 Pond evaporation can fluctuate.
 Here in Colorado we get a wide variety of weather from one minute to the next!
 If you are wondering if the water loss you are seeing is part of evaporation, read these evaporation factors.
 It is very important that the water level is topped off, whether by your autofill or by hand to keep your pond healthy.

 Colorado can be very dry!
 If you live in Colorado you know that when the humidity gets up around 40 or 50% we feel sweaty!
 But often we get 12% or even 7% humidity!
 This can increase the evaporation rate of a pond.

 When the heat rises you may see an additional inch or two of pond evaporation.

 3. Surface Area

-Whether a pond is 3 x 5 or 20 x 25, it will lose between 1 and 3 inches a week.
+Whether a pond is 3 x 5 feet or 20 x 25 feet, it will lose between 1 and 3 inches a week.
 However, if your water feature has a long stream or waterfall, it will add to the surface area, and therefore add to the water loss within the pond.

-The micro climate plays a role in the evaporation of the pond water.
-If your pond is on the north of south of the house with no shade from trees you will see more evaporation.
+The microclimate plays a role in the evaporation of the pond water.
+If your pond is on the north or south side of the house with no shade from trees you will see more evaporation.

 Wind is the worst when it comes to water evaporation!
 When it is windy you may see a daily difference in water loss.

-1 to 3 inches of evaporation in a pond is normal.
-Add water weekly so that the pump doesn't go dry.
-Remember, if you add more that 20% of the total pond volume you'll need to add a pond detoxifier when you do that to protect your fish from the chlorine in the water.
-If adding water isn't always easy to do because of a busy schedule, give us a call to talk about adding an autofill at 303-775-0224.
+1 to 3 inches of evaporation in a pond per week here is normal.
+Add water weekly so that the pump doesn’t run dry.
+Remember, if you add more than 20% of the total pond volume you’ll need to add a pond detoxifier when you do that, to protect your fish from the chlorine in the water.
+If adding water isn’t always easy to do because of a busy schedule, give us a call to talk about adding an autofill at 303-775-0224.